matrix-org/matrix-spec-proposals/proposals/3189-per-room-per-space-profile-data.md

 /_matrix/client/r0/profile/{userId}/displayname` endpoints.

-If specified, `space` must be a valid ID of a room of which the user is a member (regardless of whether it is of type `m.space`), and its effect is to limit the scope of the profile change to the given space.
+If specified, `space` must be a valid ID of a room of which the user is a member (regardless of whether it is of type `m.space`<sup id="a1">[1](#f1)</sup>), and its effect is to limit the scope of the profile change to the given space.
 This is achieved by first updating the per-room profile data for the given space-room, and then recursing into all `m.space.child` rooms of which the user is a member.

 The `space` parameter obeys `?force=false` as well, by only overwriting an `m.room.member` attribute if it matches the previous profile data of the root